 I am a fourth year Electrical Engineering PhD student at Stanford University advised by Professor John Duchi and supported by the 3-year Professor Michael J. Flynn SGF fellowship.
 I have been fortunate to work with Moritz Hardt this past summer in the intersection of causal inference and control theory.
-My research interests are broadly in learning theory, optimization, and differential privacy.
-I am currently working on projects in adaptive optimization, differentially private optimization, and federated learning.
+My research interests are broadly in developing provably-better machine learning methods for real world applications.
+I have recently become interested in applying machine learning towards modernizing the energy grid.

 Prior to joining Stanford, I was fortunate as an undergraduate at UC Berkeley to work with Professors Jean Walrand, Laurent El Ghaoui, and Kannan Ramchandran.
 I was also fortunate to be a teaching assistant for Data Structures (CS61b) in Sp'17, Algorithms (CS170) in Fa'17, and Probability (EE126) in Sp'18 and Sp'19.
 In 2019, I was awarded the UC Berkeley Campus Outstanding GSI award.